 The Automatic Warning System (AWS) is provided as a safeguard against a driver failing to respond to a signal or misreading its aspect.
-If a driver should fail to acknowledge an AWS warning within two seconds, a full brake application will be initiated.
-Because this intervention occurs at the distant signal or 'caution' aspect, the AWS can bring the train to a stand before it reaches the stop signal ahead.
+If a driver should fail to acknowledge an AWS warning within approximately two seconds, a full brake application is automatically initiated.
+Because this intervention occurs at the distant signal or 'caution' aspect and braking continues until the warning is acknowledged, the AWS can bring the train to a stand before it reaches the stop signal ahead.

 |Fig. 1: AWS 'sunflower' indication.|

 The GWR ATC system relied on physical contact between the trainborne equipment and a ramp mounted in the 'four-foot'.
 The ramp was electrically energised when the associated distant signal was 'off'.
 The system did not lend itself to use on single track railways, as complex arrangements were necessary to avoid unwanted indications being given to trains running in the opposite direction to which the ramp applied.
 Apart from a couple of early exceptions, single track railways were not fitted with ATC.